andrianaimisa/mgritts.github.io/_posts/2016-05-13-adehabitat-visualization.md

 plot(dat$x, dat$y, asp = 1)
 {% endhighlight %}

 The next step is to convert the data to a `SpatialPointsDataFrame`.
-I've found this to be the easiest way to do that.
-If you're unfamiliar with the `sp` package I've found this [cheatsheet](http://www.maths.lancs.ac.uk/~rowlings/Teaching/UseR2012/cheatsheet.html) to be helpful.
+I've found the following to be the easiest way to do that.
+If you're unfamiliar with the `sp` package this [cheatsheet](http://www.maths.lancs.ac.uk/~rowlings/Teaching/UseR2012/cheatsheet.html) will be helpful.

 {% highlight r %}
 prj <- '+init=epsg:26911'